 An IT pro’s guide to Microsoft Azure

-Whether you are considering cloud or already utilising cloud services it’s likely you have heard of Microsoft Azure.
-Our guide will provide a high-level overview of this cloud platform, the different applications, the benefits and the potential drawbacks which you need to be aware of when considering Azure.
+Whether you’re considering cloud or are already utilising cloud services it’s likely you have heard of Microsoft Azure.
+This guide provides you with a high-level overview of the different applications, benefits and the potential drawbacks which you need to be aware of when considering Azure.

 What is Microsoft Azure?